 Mishaps or illnesses: Staying overnight in motels straight out of central casting for a Hitchcock film.

 With ongoing World events affecting international travel, I quietly resigned myself to the fact that another holiday would be spent travelling around New South Wales in a car.
-In July, on our road trip out to Broken Hill, we travelled so far to the State's west that we literally went back in time.
+In July, on our road trip out to Broken Hill, we travelled so far to the State's west that we literally (but also metaphorically) went back in time.
 Having travelled to the State's far west, and having already been far south, the only direction left was northward.
-Up until this point the furthest north I have travelled in New South Wales was Port Macquarie, some 314km up the coast from Sydney.
-Byron Bay is well over double this distance at 758km.
+Up until this point the furthest north I have travelled in New South Wales was Port Macquarie, some 314 kilometres up the coast from Sydney.
+Byron Bay is well over double this distance at 758 kilometres.
 Byron Bay is so far north, in fact, that we came tantalisingly close to the Queensland border - one of two remaining Australian states or territories I've yet to visit.
-And so this was an 2000km road trip to New South Wales' Far North, stopping in Coffs Harbour and the legendary Byron Bay and several incredible places in-between, before doubling back on ourselves and heading back to the State capital.
+And so this was an 2000 kilometre road trip to New South Wales' Far North, stopping in Coffs Harbour and the legendary Byron Bay and several incredible places in-between, before doubling back on ourselves and heading back to the State capital.
 What I thought would be a pedestrian trip turned into an adventure with giant stinging trees, thousands of Flying Foxes and sub-tropical rainforests.
-This Destination Chronicle was initially intended as a single blog post on my Australia Blog but, with the trip far excelling itself in terms of incredible vistas and wild encounters, a full Chronicle was justified and actually quite necessary.
+This Destination Chronicle was initially intended as a single blog post on my Australia Blog but, with the trip far excelling itself in terms of incredible vistas and wild encounters, a full Chronicle was justified and entirely necessary.